smyachenkov/blog/content/posts/book-review-understanding-distributed-systems.md

 # Structure

-Broad coverage of approaches and technologies of distributed systems.
+The book aims for the broad coverage of approaches and technologies of distributed systems.
 It leans more towards a practical side with a noticeable focus on troubleshooting, error handling, and resilience with a focus on web technologies.

 There are five main parts: